simonpenel/rectree2svg/README.md

 Read a newick or phyloxml file: create a svg representation of the tree.

-You may use the rectree2svg binary as well as the rust rectree2svg funtions to build, manipulate or draw phylogenetic trees (see "Using the code")
+You may use the rectree2svg binary to draw trees to as well as the rust rectree2svg funtions to build, manipulate or draw phylogenetic trees (see "Using the code")

 Keywords:  phylogeny, reconciled trees, phylogenetic trees